Ancient kingdom of Negroes on the Slave Coast, in Upper Guinea, between Togo and Nigeria. Known by the name of Dahomey.

 The origin of the Dahomey region is not documented with certainty for everything related to the seventeenth and eighteenth centuries.
 It is said that already from 1610 to the end of 1700 various kings of the local tribes, known as Tacuduno, Da, Bessa Abadè, were always at war with each other for the possession of the territory, and the king Gezo, in the first half of the XIX century, with his conquests extended the Dahomey, especially to the north, until reaching the current limits.

-According to Abbreviationfinder, the first Europeans to arrive in the country and to establish friendly relationships with the natives were the French in July 1851.
+According to Abbreviationfinder, an acronym site which also features history of Benin, the first Europeans to arrive in the country and to establish friendly relationships with the natives were the French in July 1851.
 Ten years later, in 1861, they signed a treaty with the king of Porzo Novo (current capital), vassal of the king of Dahomey, to whom the British, always in the same year, under the reign of Geglè, removed Lagos (then capital of Nigeria).

 In 1868, and then in 1878, the king of Dahomey ceded the entire coast of Cotonou to the French and in 1884 the French began to arrive in Porto Novo both a government representative and a small garrison for security reasons in Cotonou .